 Addictive behaviors can be difficult to stop on your own and often benefit from some form of professional treatment.
 Some addictions like substance abuse and eating disorders may require inpatient treatment at a hospital or rehabilitation clinic.
 Your health care practitioner can refer you to a therapist or counselor who can help you find the best approach for you.

 You can also reach out for support whenever you need it.
-Non-medical counseling services are available through Military OneSource or Military and Family Life Counselors (MFLCs).
-These non-medical counseling services are free, short-term, solution-focused, and confidential.
+Non-medical counseling services are available through Military OneSource or military and family life counselors.
+These non-medical counseling services are short-term, solution-focused, and confidential - and provided at no cost to you.
 Counseling topics include work relationships, stress management, situational stressors, decision making, problem solving, and communication.
 Military OneSource can also put you in touch with the appropriate resources and services in your community if they think you might benefit from medical counseling or other support.

 - Visit Military OneSource online or call 800-342-9647.

-- MFLCs are available through your installation Family Support Center.
+- Military and family life counselors are available through your installation Family Support Center.